oxodao/qne-oauth-bundle/README.md

   controller: Oxodao\QneOAuthBundle\Controller\QneOAuthController::loginCallback
 ```

-Finally, in your `security.yaml` we'll hook the custom UserChecker that take care of updating the roles on each token refresh:
+Finally, in your `security.yaml` we'll hook the custom UserChecker that take care of updating the roles on each token creation/refresh
 ```yaml
 [...]